-Negotiating your contract rate is a vital stage in your life as an IT contractor.
+Negotiating your contract rate is vital in your life as an IT contractor.
 In this guide, we look at the main factors which determine your bargaining power at any given time.

 Supply & Demand